tomcuel/Chess_Game_C_IN104/README.md

 - also adds the pawn promotion, the undo button
 - and all that is related to the check (as well as Checkmate and Stalemate)
 ## VF :
-- adding littles features linked to drax conditions
+- adding littles features linked to stalemate conditions
 - parsing more into separate functions using references to others folders

 # Structure of the code :